MarkvanderSalm/react-redux-loading-hook/react-redux-loading-hook/README.md

 ### Global default error action

 Alternatively, you can also set a default error action for all loading modules in one go.
 Import the `LoadingModule` object and set its `defaultErrorAction` static property.
-The type you set here will be used if you set neither an explicit error action or a default error action during instance creation.
+The type you set here will be used if you set neither an explicit error action nor a default error action during instance creation.

 ```js
 import { LoadingModule } from "react-redux-loading-hook";